THE INVASION OF THE VAMPIRES (1961) Reviews and overview

 ‘One desperate dangerous chance to save the world …find the vampire’s coffins’

-The Invasion of the Vampires is a 1961 Mexican science fiction supernatural horror feature film written and directed by Miguel Morayta (Capulina vs. the Monsters; Doctor Satan and Black MagicThe Bloody Vampire).
+The Invasion of the Vampires is a 1961 Mexican science fiction supernatural horror film written and directed by Miguel Morayta (Capulina vs. the Monsters; Doctor Satan and Black MagicThe Bloody Vampire).
 The original title is La invasión de los vampiros.
 The movie stars Erna Martha Bauman, Rafael del Río, Carlos Agosti and Tito Junco.

 The distinctive partly-electronic soundtrack score was composed by Luis Hernández Bretón (The Mansion of the 7 Mummies; Doctor Satan and Black Magic; The Bloody Vampire; La casa del terror).